tony-held-carb/feedback_portal/documentation/refactor_notes/overhaul_of_xldict_and_related/TECHNICAL_OVERVIEW.md

 - **Reliability**: Proven routes with comprehensive test coverage
 - **Performance**: Efficient architecture with minimal overhead
 - **Extensibility**: Easy to add new routes following established patterns
+- **🔧 NEW: Enhanced Excel Processing**: More robust and reliable file handling

 ### **Business Value**